slowrunner/Carl/Projects/VoiceCommander/README.md

 USAGE:  ./voicecmdr.py

-- When SOFT BLUE LIGHT eyes are on, (HOTWORD MODE) say "Marvin"
+- When SOFT BLUE LIGHT eyes are on, (HOTWORD MODE) say "Hey Carl"

 - When BRIGHT BLUE LIGHT eyes are on, (COMMAND MODE), say a command:
-  * "quit voice commander" - will exit program
+  * "exit" or "quit voice commander" - will exit program
   * "battery voltage" - will speak battery voltage
   * "go to sleep" - ignore all commands until "wake up" command heard
   * "be quiet", or "quiet mode" - only print to console and use eye color responses.
 Do not use TTS
   * "cancel quiet mode" - resume using TTS in responses
-  * (more to come)
+  * Say "List Commands" to hear **EVERY** command you can say

 - When SOFT RED LIGHT eyes are on, (SLEEP MODE) say command:
   * "wake up" - to return to command mode